redpesk-core/afb-app-manager/docs/afm-daemons.md

 At start **afm-system-daemon** scans the directories containing applications and load in memory a list of available applications accessible by current user.

-When **afm-system-daemon** installs or removes an application, on success it sends the signal.
-When receiving such a signal, **afm-system-daemon** rebuilds its applications list.

 **afm-system-daemon** provides the data it collects about applications to its clients.